kangjuhyup/pentacle-dev-scripts/README.md

 This repository contains scripts for setting up and managing the Pentacle development network.

+## prepare.sh
+The `prepare.sh` script is used for downloading and installing go-quorum

 ## set_node.sh

-The `set_node.sh` script is used for downloading and installing go-quorum, as well as setting up a network with 4 validators.
+The `set_node.sh` setting up a network with 4 validators.

 ## start_node.sh